Moarram/ping-and-ding/README.md

   * `headers` - request headers, an object of header key value pairs
   * `body` - request content, objects are automatically stringified
 * `expect` - attributes to check in the response
-  * `status` - expected response code (fail as STATUS)
+  * `status` - expected response code (fail as `STATUS`)
-  * `headers` - expected headers, an object of header key value pairs, to only check if the header exists use `""` as the value (fail as HEADERS)
+  * `headers` - expected headers, an object of header key value pairs, to only check if the header exists use `""` as the value (fail as `HEADERS`)
-  * `responseTime` - expected response time in ms (fail as RESPONSE_TIME)
+  * `responseTime` - expected response time in ms (fail as `RESPONSE_TIME`)
-* `responseTimeRetries` - only notify RESPONSE_TIME failure after this many consecutive retries are all too slow
+* `responseTimeRetries` - only notify `RESPONSE_TIME` failure after this many consecutive retries are all too slow
-* `timeout` - abort the request after waiting this many ms for a response (fail as TIMEOUT)
+* `timeout` - abort the request after waiting this many ms for a response (fail as `TIMEOUT`)
-* `truncateBody` - after STATUS failure the logged response body is shortened to this many chars
+* `truncateBody` - after `STATUS` failure the logged response body is shortened to this many chars
 * `notifierCooldownMins` - max notification rate for this target in minutes

 ### Notifier
-*Ding!* The notification is sent by posting to your Slack web-hook.
+*Ding!* The notification is sent by posting to your Slack webhook.
 I may add more notification methods in the future.
-* `url` - Slack web-hook to send notification **(required)**
+* `url` - Slack webhook to send notification **(required)**
 * `timeout` - abort the notification attempt after waiting this many ms for response

 ### Default
-Default values are used for fields that individual objects don't specify.
+Default values are used for optional fields that individual objects don't specify.
 * `target` - default target object

 ### Example
 The following example config will send a `GET` request to `example.com` and expects a response code of `200 OK` within `300ms`.
-If these conditions are not met, or no response is received in `1000ms`, a notification will be sent to the provided Slack web-hook url.
+If these conditions are not met, or no response is received in `1000ms`, a notification will be sent to the provided Slack webhook url.
 ```
 {
   "targets": [